Parent, baby and toddler activities

 Please check websites and links for details on registering for activities and for up-to-date information on sanitary measures.

 Development and sensory activities

 Little lions runs its tumblers (18-30 months), explorers (3-6 years) and chargers (6-9 years) obstacle course sessions to develop social and motor skills from 18 months old.
-On Saturday they have activities for 18 to 30 months in two sessions from 9.00 to 9.40 and again at 9.50 to 10.30 at Aeroyoga in the city.
-On Sundays you can book sessions at Limpertsberg for timed slots dependent on age group.
+On Saturday they have activities for 18 to 30 months and 3-4 years at the Loft in Contern, and Sunday for ages 2-9 years on Avenue Pasteur in Limpertsberg.

 KindyROO organises sensory and motor skills classes from its base in Cloche d’Or.
 Sessions are by age and capabilities, with platypus from birth to crawling, wombat from crawling to 12 months, penguin from 2 to 18 months, all the way up to Emu (4-5 years).
 Classes are held three or more times a week, mornings, afternoons and at weekends, and you can check the current schedule here.

 The Little Gym in Bertrange organises parent and child sessions for babies aged 4 months to toddlers up to 3 years.
 The classes use movement and music, plus equipment, to help nurture development skills and self-esteem.

 N’Airgym in Mondercange has various activities to strengthen bonds of attachment, sense of balance and knowledge of body.
 The baby gym sessions are supervised by a sports educator and include a course developed with games, free and guided psychomotricity, and are open to little ones from 12 months to 3 years.